rails/rails/guides/source/testing.md

 ### Rails Sets up for Testing from the Word Go

-Rails creates a `test` folder for you as soon as you create a Rails project using `rails new` _application_name_.
-If you list the contents of this folder then you shall see:
+Rails creates a `test` directory for you as soon as you create a Rails project using `rails new` _application_name_.
+If you list the contents of this directory then you shall see:

 ```bash
 $ ls -F test